 (Continued from Page 1) insurance companies are entirely inadequate.
-The National Health Survey, cluding the AFL-CIO and the conducted by the U.S. Department of Health, Education and Welfare, shows that the oversixty-five age group uses 1,630 hospital bed days per 100 persons per year, as compared with 697 bed days for the younger facts and figures to prove the group.
-The length of hospital stays for the over-sixty-five age group is 178 bed days as compared to 76 for those under 65.
-According to the U.S. Department of Labor statistics, medical care has risen twice as high as any other component of the cost of living since 1941.
+The National Health Survey, cluding the AFL-CIO and the conducted by the U.S. Department of Health, Education and Welfare, shows that the oversixty-five age group uses 1,630 hospital bed days per 100 per-New Orleans sons per year, as compared with sioners), presented conclusive 697 bed days for the younger facts and figures to prove the group.
+The length of hospital stays for the over-sixty-five age the American Medical Associagroup is 178 bed days as compared to 76 for those under 65.
+According to the U.S. De-I was very happy to see that partment of Labor statistics, Joyce Cowley has resumed writmedical care has risen twice as high as any other component of the cost of living since 1941.
 During the ten year period, 1948-58, food costs climbed 16 per cent.
 Medical care went up 43 per cent.
 These figures demonstrate graphically why the labor movement is so vitally interested in adding medical care for older people to the social security program.
 There are very few working class families who do not have at least one old person on his bill, Rep. Forand (D-R.I.) within it.
-When working people sought to bring the measure give their elder members the before the House by petition. care they need when the inevit- He needed 213 signatures, less . able illness which accompanies than the total number of Demo-old age descends, they do so crats in the House.
-He was unonly at the expense of their own children's education, their own standard of living, even their own health needs. the answer to the problem of The question of governmentfinanced old-age medical assistance is, therefore, of vital importance to the present and Labor party based on the unions or the Republicans.
-Only a can be expected to tackle social problems such as those contheir families.
+When working people sought to bring the measure give their elder members the before the House by petition. care they need when the inevit- He needed 213 signatures, less . able illness which accompanies than the total number of Demoold age descends, they do so crats in the House.
+He was unonly at the expense of their own able to get enough signatures to children's education, their own standard of living, even their own health needs. tions.